yaztazz/CYBR8470_FilmBuddy/README.md

-# CYBR8470_Final-Project
+# CYBR8470_FilmBuddy
-My app is a movie recommendation app.
-Perfect for the indecisive movie watcher.
-Also perfect for anyone who just needs a new movie to watch but doesn’t know where to start.
+My app is a movie recommendation app called FilmBuddy.
+FilmBuddy is perfect for the indecisive movie watcher.
+It is also perfect for anyone who just needs a new movie to watch but doesn’t know where to start.
 Movies are a great form of entertainment that allow us to escape the reality of work and school.
-So lay back and let the movie recommendation app do the work for you.
+So lay back and let FilmBuddy do the work for you.

 ## Installation
 ```bash